 Perhaps the best of the bunch is Cazale as the weak, disturbed Freddo.
 Cazale died of lung cancer after only five films, but what a career: The Godfather, The Godfather II, Dog Day Afternoon, The Conversation, and his last film, The Deer Hunter.
 If you have not seen it, I strongly recommend the documentary on Cazale, I Knew it Was You.

 Mob stories are difficult to resist.
 The allure of the criminal life, with its excess, dizzying violence and the seductive freedom to do whatever one pleases without retribution, makes for captivating viewing.
 The Ray Liotta character in Goodfellas is emblematic of the theme; he was intoxicated by the life and ended up being just an every day schmo, a schlub.
 The Sopranos melded soap opera and commentary on the modern that, while overpraised, was consistently sharp and engaging.
+But, oh, the moments when Tony does the things we all wish we could do.
+Like all mob figures in the movies and TV, the draw is the freedom and the power, consequences of the ethos over time be damned!

 The film is no. 2 on AFI’s top 100.
 It should be no. 3, after The Godfather, Part II.